Hiking in the Hawaiian Islands

 The following tips are courtesy of the Hawaii State Parks system.
 For a listing of trails open to the public and other resources, visit www.hawaiistateparks.org/hiking/.

-- Inform Others of Your Plans: Let someone know which trail (name and location) you plan to hike on, and when you expect to return.
-If something should go wrong, rescuers will have accurate information on where to start searching.
+- Inform Others of Your Plans: Let someone know which trail you plan to hike and your expected return time.

-- Get Information About the Trail: Learn about the trail so you will know the route, where to start, and degree of difficulty.
+- Get Information About the Trail: Know the route, start point, and difficulty.